Emission gate

 How the Gate works

-Reads the Ledger's per-claim evaluation and makes a single deterministic decision about the entire response.
+Reads the Ledger's evaluation record and makes a single deterministic decision about the entire response.
 Does not re-evaluate claims — enforces the boundary the Ledger defined.

 - Reads per-claim scores, attribution, and gate reason codes from the Ledger